Contact Susan

 Still not sure if we can be of help?
 Check through some frequently asked questions and then send us a message.

 A ghostwriter is the person who writes the book for a client.
-The client’s name is on the book as author.
-Susan chooses to say she is a collaborator, because one cannot strictly speaking go off and ghostwrite someone’s memoir.
-A collaborator works closely with the client, interviewing him or her extensively, working through the writing and editing process, consulting and coaching and even teaching along the way.
-Sometimes a collaborator’s name is seen on the book along with the client’s name and often not, but a ghostwriter never gets her name on a book as sole author.
+The client’s name only is on the book as author.
+Susan chooses to say she is a collaborator because one cannot strictly speaking ghostwrite someone’s memoir.
+A collaborator works closely with the client, interviewing him or her extensively, working through the writing and editing process, consulting, and coaching, and sometimes instructing along the way.
+Rarely, a collaborator’s name is seen on the book cover along with the client’s name, but the ghostwriter never gets his/her name on a book.

 It takes great courage and commitment on the part of the client and writer/collaborator/coach to get a memoir written and edited to the highest quality possible.
 Paying for each of the five sections ahead of time ensures commitment on both sides.
 The sections are: